GLOBAL MARKETS-Stocks nurse nine-month highs before ECB meeting

 "What the market wants now is both fiscal and monetary policy and such expectations are getting higher," said Hikaru Sato, a senior technical analyst at Daiwa Securities.

-Having been as low as 107.46 to the dollar the yen was spurred right back up to 105.71 by Kuroda's comments in a BBC radio interview where he said: "I don't think at this stage we should abandon this intuitional setting.
-No need and no possibility for helicopter money."
+The dollar rose 0.2 percent to 107 yen after climbing as high as 107.460 earlier, its highest since June 7 and returning to levels seen before markets were roiled by Britain's vote last month to exit the European Union.

-The dollar index, which tracks the greenback against a basket of six main world currencies, dipped to 96.870 having touched 97.323, its highest level since early March on Wednesday.
+The dollar index, which tracks the greenback against a basket of six main world currencies, dipped in Europe to 96.884 having touched its highest level since early March on Wednesday.

-In commodity markets, oil was beginning to wobble again.
-Brent crude nudged back towards $47 a barrel having been as high as $47.35 in Asia, while U.S. crude was a touch higher at $45.84 a barrel.
+In commodity markets, oil was beginning to backslide.
+Brent crude nudged back towards $47 a barrel having been as high as $47.35 in Asia, while U.S. crude was flat at $45.73 a barrel.

-The more uncertain hue gave a boost to safe-haven gold , which edged up 0.3 percent to $1,320 an ounce after plumbing three-week lows on Wednesday.
-U.S. government bonds also saw their yields tick lower to 1.5732 percent following a near 20 percent rise since the start of the month.
+That gave a boost to safe-haven gold, which edged up 0.3 percent to $1,320 an ounce after plumbing three-week lows on Wednesday.

 "With gold looking increasingly shaky on the charts, all eyes will turn to the ECB policy meeting," said INTL FCStone analyst Edward Meir.